drewcook/js-dsa/notes/linkedLists.md

 There is no index to access things, in contrast to arrays.
 To find a node at a particular index, you'll have to start from the beginning (head) of the list, and iterate over each node until it is found.
 This means getting/searching in a linked list will take O(n) time.
 However, inserting and deleting are only O(1) time, and make this data structure much faster than arrays for these operations.

 Linked lists are stored differently in memory than an array.
-An array needs a memory block the same size or larger of the lenght of the array.
+An array needs a memory block the same size or larger of the length of the array.
 A linked list only needs one memory block for each node.
 Since each node will have a reference to another node, there only needs enough memory for the exact amount of nodes in the list.

 Lists: